goruck/edge-tpu-servers/README.md

 $ sudo mount lindo@192.168.1.4/nvr
 ```

 15. Edit the [config.json](./config.json) to suit your installation.
 The configuration parameters are documented in server code.
-Since the TPU detection servers and ZoneMinder are running on different machines make sure both are using the same TCP socket.

 16. Use systemd to run the server as a Linux service.
 Edit [detect-tpu.service](./detect-tpu.service) to suit your configuration and copy the file to ```/lib/systemd/system/detect-tpu.service```.
 Then enable and start the service:
 ```bash